Quasiflats in hierarchically hyperbolic spaces: Induced maps on hinges: mapping class group rigidity

 \section{Induced maps on hinges: mapping class group rigidity}

 Let $(\cuco X,\mathfrak S)$ be an HHS.
+We have in mind the case where $\cuco X$ is the Cayley graph of the mapping class group of a finite-type surface, equipped with the HHS structure from~\cite[Section 11]{hhs2}.

+In this section, we provide a new proof of quasi-isometric rigidity of mapping class groups.
+More generally, we study intersection patterns of quasiflats in $\cuco X$ and, under favorable conditions, extract suitable ``combinatorial data'' from it.

-We will impose three additional assumptions on $(\cuco X,\mathfrak S)$, which are satisfied by the standard HHS structure on the mapping class group, described in \cite[Section 11]{hhs2}.
-First, we introduce a few relevant definitions.
+In the rest of this section, we will abstract from the mapping class group to the greatest extent permitted by our methods.
+We will need $(\cuco X,\mathfrak S)$ to be asymphoric, which, as previously noted, is a weak assumption.
+We will also impose three additional, more restrictive, assumptions on $(\cuco X,\mathfrak S)$, which are satisfied by the standard HHS structure on the mapping class group.
+First, we introduce a few relevant definitions and state the additional assumptions.
+Then, we discuss the generality in which these assumptions hold.